lparkermg/lparkermg/README.md

 Currently my public repos mainly the prototypes I've done for [Ludum Dare](https://ldjam.com) over the years, along with a few from my own projects.

 What am I doing:
-- Working on a selection of shortform games intended to be about 1-5 hours long, which I may start live streaming the development of.
+- Working on a selection of shortform games intended to be about 1-5 hours long.
+- Taking time to learn some more technologies.

 What am I learning about:

 - Containerisation 📦
 - Cloud Services ☁️
 - Game Design 🕹🖊
-- Rust 📄
+- React

 Future Projects: